-Now in approaching our third season, London Pulse are the rising stars of the Vitality Netball Superleague Championship.
+Now in approaching our fifth season, London Pulse are the rising stars of the Netball Super League Championship.

 It’s our vision that London Pulse are the beating heart of netball in London, a truly international city.
 We want to connect with the communities in London to play, watch and enjoy netball.
 We are passionate and committed to find and develop super talented athletes and to deliver world class netball in the Vitality Netball Superleague.

 We love netball, we love London, we love London Pulse.

 We compete in the country’s premier domestic competition but offer much more than just the superleague.
 London Pulse is passionate about attracting, inspiring and nurturing the most talented netballers across London.
 Our aim is to make them the next generation of leading netballers for their schools and clubs for London Pulse and England netball.